 What Should I Do if My Insurance Doesn't Cover Online Therapy?

-If your insurance doesn’t cover online therapy, you might consider platforms that offer affordable self-pay options like Open Path Collective.
-Some platforms provide sliding scale fees based on income or offer discounts for certain populations.
+If your insurance doesn’t cover online therapy, you might consider platforms that offer affordable self-pay options.
+Some platforms, such as Inclusive Therapists, provide sliding scale fees based on income or offer discounts for certain populations.

 What if I Want to Switch Therapists on an Online Platform—Does My Insurance Still Cover it?